mikaelleven/fix-avanza-v2/README.md

 Preview of how it looks:
 ![Image describing the final result](fix-avanza-v2.png?raw=true "")

-This script works by addind some stylesheets that overrides the default Avanza CSS.
+This script works by adding some stylesheets that overrides the default Avanza styles.
 GreaseMonkey/TamperMonkey is required to run the script.